Trauma-Informed Wellness Education for YOU through Art Therapy and Self-Care

 filler@godaddy.com

-Are you an adolescent or adult looking for healthy ways to cope?
+Are you an adolescent or adult looking for healthier ways to cope?

 Would you like to expand your knowledge on trauma, loss, & stress to better understand yourself and others?

-Or are you looking for additional resources to aid in healing?
+Are you looking for additional resources that support growth?

 Creative Outlet Positive Energy LLC